ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer. To see other pages, use the menu.

-The causes of myeloma are not known or well understood, and there are currently no known ways to prevent it.
-There are also no strong risk factors for myeloma.
-Mutations (changes) in plasma cells are acquired, not inherited, so having a relative with the disease usually does not mean another family member is at higher risk for developing it.
-There appears to be a very slight increase in the incidence of the disease in first-degree relatives (parents or siblings) of people with multiple myeloma, but this link has not been shown to be genetic at this time.
+The causes of myeloma are not known or well understood.
+There are currently no known ways to prevent it.
+Currently, there are also no obvious strong risk factors for myeloma.
+Mutations or changes in plasma cells are acquired, not inherited, so having a relative with the disease usually does not mean another family member is at higher risk for developing it.
+There appears to be a slight increase in the incidence of the disease in first-degree relatives (parents or siblings) of people with multiple myeloma.

 The following factors can raise a person's risk of developing myeloma:

 Age.
 Myeloma occurs most commonly in people over 60.
 The average age at diagnosis is 70.
 Only 2% of cases occur in people under 40.

 Race.
 Myeloma occurs twice as frequently in black people than in white people.
 The reasons why are unclear, although it appears to also be more common in the Middle East, North Africa, and the Mediterranean.